Table of Contents

 Note

-• If the regex or not regex filter method is used, and data is used, from DataMiner 10.1.2/10.1.5 onwards, if the data contains multiple values, these are combined with an "or" operator.
+• If the regex or not regex filter method is used and the data contains multiple values, these values are combined into a single regular expression using an "or" operator.
+This only works for string values.